EricCrosson/git-disjoint/README.md

 When you're ready to:

-1. turn the set of commits addressing each ticket into its own feature branch,
+1. turn the set of commits addressing each issue into its own branch,
 1. push that branch, and
 1. create a draft PR,